Ruth Kark

 Ruth Kark (רות קרק; born 1941) is an Israeli historical geographer and professor of geography at the Hebrew University of Jerusalem.
-Professor Kark is a well-known researcher and expert in the field of the historical geography of Palestine and Israel.
-Kark is the 2025 Israel Prize latureate in the field of geographical research and knowledge of the Land of Israel.
+Kark is a well-known researcher and expert in the field of the historical geography of Palestine and Israel.
+She was awarded the 2025 Israel Prize in the field of geographical research and knowledge of the Land of Israel.

 Biography

 Early life and education

 Ruth Kark (née Kleiner) was born in Herzliya in 1941 to Shoshana Moczan and Avraham Kleiner.

 Kark completed her B.A. at the Hebrew University of Jerusalem in 1964, was awarded an M.A. in 1972 and earned her doctorate in 1977, becoming the first female Israeli geographer with a PhD and a pioneer of historical geography research in Palestine and the Land of Israel.